ShorelineCrypto/NOMP-neng/INSTALL.md

 ```
 The log should show good results.
 If you see redis hostname error, make sure to run step 1 fix on this issue.

-## Step 5 - Check and start NENG solo pool mining
+## Step 6 - Start/Monitor NENG solo/private pool mining

 Found your home linux server private IP address, and in browser the NOMP-neng pool at be accessed at URL
 "http://yourPrivateIP.address/"

 The rest would be just like any public pool mining.
-Point your miner for CPU, GPU, USB ASIC or ASIC to this pool.
+Point your scrypt miner rig for CPU, GPU, USB ASIC or ASIC to this private pool.
 Enjoy Nengcoin solo mining and help along Nengcoin decentralization with profit!